Analysis | New audio reinforces Trump’s blatant pressure campaign to overturn the election

 And even if you set that aside, Trump was making these calls at a time when these officials were already looking into certain allegations in the Atlanta area.
 At the very least, Trump was interfering in the investigation and suggestively pointing at avenues for inquiry in a way that can’t be separated from his powerful perch.
 Watson insists she didn’t feel pressured, but what other reason would there be for Trump’s call?
 Was he really just calling to express his appreciation to an elections official?

 Of course not.
-He wanted to get her to look at something very specific that he thought might change the result.
-That doesn’t necessarily mean what Trump did was criminal — and bringing charges against a former president would be fraught — but it and plenty of other evidence shows he was happy to, whether subtly, try to put his thumb on the scale.
+He wanted to get her to look at something very specific he thought might change the result.
+That doesn’t necessarily mean what Trump did was criminal — and bringing charges against a former president would be fraught — but it and plenty of other evidence show he was happy to, whether subtly, try to put his thumb on the scale.